cekit/cekit/docs/handbook/scratch.rst

-Supporting scratch base image
+Base images
 ===============================

 .. contents::
     :backlinks: none

-This chapter discusses support creating images that extend the ``scratch`` base image.
+This chapter discusses support for creating images that extend the ``scratch`` image to build base images.

 Introduction
 ---------------------------------